When a relationship ends, the financial impact can be as stressful as the emotional one.

 - Old arguments about money resurface, making communication difficult.

 A consumer proposal helps by replacing uncertainty with a clear, legal plan that fits your new budget.
+To see how interest and collections are paused, visit how interest stops in a proposal.

 How a Consumer Proposal Reduces Post-Separation Debt

 A proposal lets you settle unsecured debts for less than you owe and spread repayment over up to five years.
-This can make a major difference when you are adjusting to life after separation.

 A proposal helps by: